 - Are you using Veeam Backup Enterprise Manager server added to Veeam ONE?
 If yes, first upgrade Veeam ONE, second upgrade Veeam Backup Enterprise Manager, third upgrade Veeam Backup & Replication.

 - Are you using Veeam Backup & Replication within the infrastructure of Nutanix Mine version 2.0.1 or earlier?
-If yes, upgrade Nutanix Mine to version 2.0.2 or to version 3.0, then upgrade Veeam Backup & Replication to version 11 CP20210525 or later.
+If yes, upgrade Nutanix Mine to version 3.0, then upgrade Veeam Backup & Replication to version 11a build 11.01.1261 or later.

 - Check if the backup server to be upgraded is installed on the supported operating system version according to System Requirements.
 If it is not, create a configuration backup, install Veeam Backup & Replication 11 on the supported OS first, then restore the configuration backup created earlier.
 For information on how to perform the migration, see this Veeam KB article.

 - Make sure that other servers that you plan to use as backup infrastructure components meet the system requirements listed in the System Requirements section of this document.